-I will label the interview recording with a code number and give it to a typist who will type out everything your child said in the interview.
-The typist has signed an agreement to keep everything they say in the interview secret.
-The digital recording and the typed-up record (transcript), identified only by the code number, would be kept in a secure place at the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
+I will label the interview recording with a code number and give it to a typist who will type out everything you said in the interview.
+The typist has signed an agreement to keep everything you say in the interview secret.
+The digital recording and the typed up record (transcript), identified only by the code number, would be kept in a secure place at the Nuffield Department of Primary Care Health Sciences at the University of Oxford.

-I will send you a copy of the interview transcript to help you and your child decide whether you want their interview to be made available to use for our research, including on HEXI and other audio-visual resources.
+I will send you a copy of the interview transcript to help you decide whether you want your interview to be made available to use for our research, including on Healthtalk and other audio-visual resources.
 A copy of the interview recording can also be provided if requested.
-Your child would be asked to read or listen to the interview and consider if there was anything they would like to change or remove, to keep anything secret or hide their identity, or to delete or change some of their interview.
-We can remove any sections that they do not want us to use.
-They can take as long as you need to do this.
-They can also choose how their interview will appear in any resources we produce (see below).
-Parents or legal guardians are required to sign the copyright form which indicates this.
+You would be asked to read or listen to the interview and consider if there was anything you would like to change or remove, to keep anything secret or hide your identity, or to delete or change some of your interview.
+We can remove any sections that you do not want us to use.
+You can take as long as you need to do this.
+You can also choose how your interview will appear in any resources we produce (see below).